 Business owners!
-As the economy continues to struggle, it's understandable you're thinking of expanding your operations and/or services to attract more revenue.
+As the economy continues to struggle--amid this seemingly never-ending pandemic--it's understandable you're thinking of expanding your operations and/or services to attract more revenue.
 There's absolutely nothing wrong with that. . .but should you do so, inform your insurance agent!
 Chances are very good the expansion may not be covered under your existing policy--and you don't want to find out the hard way there's no coverage!
 Here are but a few examples of how changing or altering a business could produce an insurance exposure that wouldn't be covered under the entity's existing policy:

 *A general contractor that decides to add roofing to its construction services.

-*A restaurant that obtains a liquor license and begins selling alcohol to patrons.
+*A restaurant that obtains a liquor license and begins serving alcohol to patrons.

 *An auto repair shop that begins buying and selling tires.